Thank you, Scott Shannon, and happy Monday if there's such a thing.

 It only gets worse.

-Okay, you did a you had a hastily planned news conference the day that Hur's report came out, and Joe Biden comes out furious and angry and mad, and he has two more gaffes in just the shortest press conference, which what I think lasted three questions.
+Okay, you had a hastily planned news conference the day that Hur's report came out, and Joe Biden comes out furious and angry and mad, and he has two more gaffes in just the shortest press conference, which I think lasted three questions.

-If I were to speak spot, I would I would stay hidden, and I'll tell you why.
+If I were to say, I would stay hidden, and I'll tell you why.

 He's not.

-I mean, for James Carvel to come out this weekend and say it's a bad sign that Joe Biden can't do a Super Bowl interview that his the people around him don't trust him enough to get through it.
+I mean, for James Carville to come out this weekend and say it's a bad sign that Joe Biden can't do a Super Bowl interview, that the people around him don't trust him enough to get through it.

 That's how it usually works.